Guiding FAQs and Definitions

 By all means, please feel free to contact the CTGA of BC if you require further information.

-What is a tour guide?
+What is a Tour Guide?
+Read more

 A tour guide is an individual in a front-line position who leads participants (individual or groups) on tours, ensures that itineraries are followed, provides commentary in an informative and entertaining manner, and creates positive experiences for tour participants.